NeuralNetworkVerification/Marabou/ArtifactReadme.txt

 NumTasksdecider.py implements several heuristics for deciding which interval to bisect.
-The default heuristic randomly samples points along each input dimension, and computes the sum of differences in activation patterns of pairs of adjancement points.
+The default heuristic randomly samples points along each input dimension, and computes the sum of differences in activation patterns of pairs of adjacent points.
 An activation pattern for a given input point is a bit-vector where each bit represents whether a neuron in the network is active or not.
 Intuitively, this heuristic computes the influence of an input